Grammar-Quizzes › Noun Phrases › Determiners › Articles › A vs. An

 | BEFORE AN H SOUND IN AN UNSTRESSED SYLLABLE |

-a hotel, a horrific event, a historical event, a hysterical moment, a hypothesis The use of a/an varies in these words depending on whether h, is pronouncd or is silent. |
+a hotél, a horrífic event, a histórical event, a hystérical moment, a hypóthesis (The use of a/an varies depending on whether one speaks a dialect in which the h is pronounced or is silent in these words.) |

 | BEFORE A W SOUND |

-a one-hour break /wʌn–/, a wonderful life, not a one |
+a one-hour break /wʌn–/, a wonderful life, "not a one" |

 | BEFORE A Y SOUND |

-a university /yu-/, a unit, a eulogy, a youth |
+a university /yu-/, a unit, a eulogy, a youth, a yellow submarine

 | AN |